Andrewion25/Andrewion25/README.md

 - 👋 Hi, I’m @Andrewion25
 - 👀 I’m interested in web development and cybersecurity
 - 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on companies as a programmer
 - 📫 How to reach me andreasfon.1@gmail.com

 <!---